jolexa/blog.jolexa.net/content/post/gentoo-genesi-efika-mx-unboxing-and-first-impressions.md

 That HDMI output makes it the **best** text console I have ever seen on my 40&#8243; 1080p LCD TV! <img src="http://blog.jolexa.net/wp-includes/images/smilies/simple-smile.png" alt=":)" class="wp-smiley" style="height: 1em; max-height: 1em;" /> Seriously though, on my TODO:

   * Analyze the possibilities for a HTPC.
 This will be just something fun to do.
   * [Gentoo Prefix][2] on ARM.
 This will be the first time, that we know of, that it has been attempted.
-It shouldn&#8217;t be that hard because Gentoo already has ARM support which means that most apps already work.
+It shouldn't be that hard because Gentoo already has ARM support which means that most apps already work.
   * Install Gentoo Linux on it and help [armin76][3] document the installation process.
   * Assisting the Gentoo ARM team with providing binary packages and weekly stages for Gentoo Linux users.
   * And more&#8230;